au-ts/lionsos/examples/firewall/arp/README.md

 #define ARP_RETRY_TIMER_S 5             /* How often to retry an ARP request, in seconds. */
 #define ARP_CACHE_LIFE_M 5              /* The lifetime of the ARP cache in minutes.
 After this time elapses, the cache is flushed. */
 ```
-The following is a diagram with the ARP requster connected to the webserver:
+The following is a diagram with the ARP requester connected to the webserver:

 ![](../images/arp_requester.svg)